brubsby/cozyvec/README.md

 ## Install & Run

-If you wish to use cozyvec inside of [Electron](https://electronjs.org/), follow these steps:
+You can download [builds](https://brubsby.itch.io/cozyvec) for OSX, Windows and Linux, or if you wish to build it yourself, follow these steps:

 ```
 git clone https://github.com/brubsby/cozyvec.git